-All tuition must be paid by the end of each school year.
+All tuition must be paid in full by May 20th.
 If tuition is not paid, report cards, transcripts, etc.will not be issued to you or to a new school.
 Additionally, the family's registration for the next school term will not be accepted until all outstanding bills are paid in full.